plugdata-team/plugdata-team.github.io/docs/Compiled_Mode.md

 ![plugdata Compilated Mode-screenShot](images/heavy_compiled_mode.png)

-Compiled mode checks your patch for compliance with the compilation tools included in plugdata.
+Compiled mode checks your patch for compliance with the plugdata compilation tools.
 Included with plugdata is the [Heavy hvcc compiler](https://wasted-audio.github.io/hvcc/docs/01.introduction.html#what-is-heavy) maintained by [Wasted Audio](https://wasted.audio/). hvcc can only compile plugins using a portion of the objects included with plugdata, which are a subset of the Pure Data Vanilla set of objects.

 ***Compiled Mode*** indicates if there are objects in your patch that cannot be used in a compiled patch by posting a message to the Console, and outlining the object in question.
 The auto-completion in plugdata will also only provide compatible objects when this mode is activated.